davidferret/income_tax_calculator/README.md

 # Income Tax Calculator

-This program calculates income tax based on filing status and taxable income.
-It supports multiple tax brackets and provides the option to save results to a file.

-- **Filing Status Options**: Supports Single, Married Filing Jointly, and Head of Household categories.
-- **Progressive Tax Calculation**: Applies tax brackets dynamically based on income.
-- **Result Storage**: Saves tax calculations to a text file for record-keeping.
-- **User-Friendly Input Handling**: Ensures valid entries for status and income levels.
+This C project calculates income tax based on your filing status and taxable income, applying progressive tax brackets dynamically.
+It ensures accurate tax computation and allows you to save results for future reference.
+The way I programmed this project was by implementing a tiered tax calculation system that applies different tax rates depending on income levels.
+I made sure to handle multiple filing statuses, including Single, Married Filing Jointly, and Head of Household, so the calculations align with standard tax policies.
+Input validation plays a key role in making sure only valid income values and filing statuses are accepted.
+Additionally, I added a feature to save tax results to a text file, making it easy to keep track of multiple calculations.

+I built this project because tax season is coming up already and I wanted to create a simple yet effective tool for understanding how progressive tax systems work.
+It was an interesting challenge to structure the logic so that different tax brackets apply correctly while keeping the program user-friendly.
+Hopefully, this makes tax calculations a little easier and helps you get a better grasp of how taxes work.

-## Example Usage
+## Example Output
 ```
 --- Income Tax Calculator ---
 Enter your filing status (S for Single, M for Married, H for Head of Household): M